-How to Take Perfect Christmas Pictures is a guide to teach you tips on taking pictures of lights in the dark, how to take pictures with Christmas lights in the background, how to take Christmas light photos and Christmas photography tips in general.
+Use this guide to learn How to Take Family Christmas Pictures.
+Teaching you how to take pictures with Christmas lights in the background and how to take Christmas light photos

 Holidays are special because of the memories with family that they create…memories that you’ll treasure in your heart forever.
-Here are some tips on taking Christmas photos that you’ll treasure in years to come.
+Here are some tips on taking family Christmas pictures that you’ll treasure in years to come.